efourb/projects-data-scientist-practicum/README.md

 * Probability Theory
 * Testing Hypotheses

-### Project 2:
+### Project 3:
-Researched the archive of ads for the sale of real estate properties.
+Optimized sales funnels to speed up the work of the marketing department.

-You can view Project 2 online here, or find it in the corresponding folder of the this repository.
+You can view Project 3 online here, or find it in the corresponding folder of the this repository.

 ## Integrated Project 1

-### Project 3:
+### Project 4:
 Found patterns that determine the success of a computer game.

-You can view Project 3 online here, or find it in the corresponding folder of the this repository.
+You can view Project 4 online here, or find it in the corresponding folder of the this repository.

 ## Introduction to Machine Learning